Christmas Markets in Brussels, Strasbourg, Nürnberg, and München

 Flying back to BNA at night

-The next day, we flew back to BNA, and as I reflected on the trip, I couldn’t help but feel grateful for the incredible experiences — from the bustling markets to the cozy meals and moments of quiet charm.
-It was a journey I’ll cherish for years to come.
+The next day, the flight back to BNA provided time to reflect on the trip and feel grateful for the incredible experiences, from the bustling markets to the cozy meals and moments of quiet charm.
+It was a journey to cherish for years to come.

-I woke up at 4 AM, packed my bags, and enjoyed one last breakfast at the hotel.
-After checking out, we took a taxi to the Munich airport using the FreeNow app.
-Security and passport control went smoothly, and we made it to gate H08 for our flight to Washington Dulles (IAD).
+An early wake-up, bags packed, and one last breakfast at the hotel.
+After checking out, a taxi to the Munich airport via the FreeNow app got us on our way.
+Security and passport control went smoothly, and the gate for the flight to Washington Dulles (IAD) was reached in good time.

-The flight boarded on time at 11:20 AM.
-During the layover at IAD, we breezed through the Global Entry kiosks, but the TSA line took about 45 minutes — not exactly quick.
-After a short wait at the gate, we boarded the final flight of our journey and landed in Nashville (BNA) at 6:40 PM.
+The flight boarded on time.
+During the layover at IAD, the Global Entry kiosks were a breeze, but the TSA line took about 45 minutes, not exactly quick.
+After a short wait at the gate, the final flight of the journey boarded and landed in Nashville (BNA) on time.

 A Lyft ride brought us home, marking the end of a whirlwind trip filled with festive markets, hearty meals, and unforgettable memories.